 As well as the horses, there are excellent opportunities to go birdwatching, hiking or mountain biking

 Seasonal and locally sourced products dominate the gastronomic experience

 Average time to visit

-Call us on to start planning your vacation to Estancia El Colibri or take a look at our itineraries to Cordoba
+Call us on to start planning your holiday to Estancia El Colibri or take a look at our itineraries to Argentina

 Estancia El Colibri is a luxury family-run Relais & Chateaux property set in beautiful countryside in Argentina's Cordoba region, and is an excellent horse riding and polo destination with first class service, wonderful hospitality and top-notch cuisine.